cursiveinc/moodle-tinymce_cursive/README.md

 ## Instatllation

 ### Install by downloading the ZIP file
-- Install by downloading the ZIP file from Moodle plugins directory
+- Install by downloading the ZIP file from the Moodle plugins directory
-- Download zip file from GitHub
+- Download the zip file from GitHub
-- Unzip the zip file in /path/to/moodle/lib/editor/tiny/plugins/cursive folder or upload the zip file in the install plugins options from site administration : Site Administration -> Plugins -> Install Plugins -> Upload zip file
+- Unzip the zip file in /path/to/moodle/lib/editor/tiny/plugins/cursive folder or upload the zip file in the install plugins options from site administration: Site Administration -> Plugins -> Install Plugins -> Upload zip file

 ### Install using git clone

-Go to Moodle Project `root/lib/editor/tiny/plugins/cursive` directory and clone code by using following commands:
+Go to Moodle Project `root/lib/editor/tiny/plugins/cursive` directory and clone code by using the following commands:

 ```
 git clone https://github.com/cursiveinc/moodle-tinymce_cursive.git cursive